-The balance in Accounts receivable related to tenant construction projects was \$2.4 million as of December 31, 2018.
-There were no contract assets or liabilities as of December 31, 2018.
+The balance in Accounts receivable related to tenant construction projects was \$4.3 million and \$2.4 million as of December 31, 2019 and December 31, 2018, respectively.
 The duration of the majority of tenant construction project reimbursement arrangements are less than a year and payment is typically due once a project is complete and work has been accepted by the tenant.
-There were no projects ongoing as of December 31, 2018 with a duration of greater than one year.
+There were no projects ongoing as of December 31, 2019 or as of December 31, 2018 with a duration of greater than one year.

-During the twelve months ended December 31, 2018, the Company also recognized \$0.2 million in parking garage income generated from the operations of a parking garage situated on the Various GSA - Buffalo property acquired in third quarter of 2018.
-The monthly and transient daily parking revenue falls within the scope of ASC 606 and is accounted for at the point in time when control of the goods or services transfers to the customer and the Company's performance obligation is satisfied, consistent with the Company's previous accounting.
-As of December 31, 2018, there was less than \$0.1 million in Accounts receivable attributable to parking garage income.
+During the twelve months ended December 31, 2019 and 2018, the Company also recognized \$1.0 million and \$0.2 million, respectively, in parking garage income generated from the operations of a parking garage situated on both the Various GSA - Buffalo and Various GSA - Portland properties acquired during the twelve months ended December 31, 2019 and December 31, 2018, respectively.
+The monthly and transient daily parking revenue falls within the scope of ASC 606 and is accounted for at the point in time when control of the goods or services transfers to the customer and the Company's performance obligation is satisfied.
+As of December 31, 2019 there was \$0.1 million in Accounts receivable attributable to parking garage income and less than \$0.1 million in Accounts receivable attributable to parking garage income as of December 31, 2018.